xenophy/ext-server/README.md

 ### Version 0.2.x
 * Bug fixes
-* An error at the time of the Ext Direct use is incomprehensible.
+* capture of the run-time error to easy.
+* brush up Ext Core Classes.

 ### Version 0.3.x
 * Modules, watch a required file and update it automatically.